-Marketed as a budgeting tool, a November 2020 ASIC report on the BNPL industry noted more than 6.1 million open accounts as of June 2019, representing up to 30% of the Australian adult population.
-As of 30 June 2019, around 56,000 merchant agreements between advertisers and buy now pay later providers.1
+Marketed as a budgeting tool, a November 2020 ASIC report on the BNPL industry noted more than 6.1 million open accounts, representing up to 30% of the Australian adult population.
+As of 30 June 2019, there were around 56,000 merchant agreements between advertisers and buy now pay later providers.11

-The retail payments market continues to change with an increase in innovation, competition and technological advances allowing eCommerce stores to entice purchases and drive sales through flexible payment facilities.
+The retail payments market continues to change with an increase in innovation, competition and technological advances allowing eCommerce stores to entice purchasers and drive sales through flexible payment facilities.

 eCommerce - Not Just for Millennials and Gen Z

-As eCommerce transactions rose at the start of 2020, on trend towards $4.2 trillion, companies like PayPal felt the effects with their biggest month in history in April 2020.2
+As eCommerce transactions rose at the start of 2020, on-trend towards $4.2 trillion, companies like PayPal felt the positive effects with their biggest month in history in April 2020.2

-Registrations to their payment platform tripled and was mostly people 50 or older.
-Additional data also highlights that credit card use was the highest for people with an increased from 15.4% in January 2020 to 21.9% in March 2020.2
+Registrations to their payment platform tripled and were mostly from people 50 or older.
+Additional data also highlights that credit card use was the highest for people with an increase from 15.4% in January 2020 to 21.9% in March 2020.2

 Click and Collect

 Express delivery services have become the norm for many Australians who do most of their shopping online.
-Click and collect has arisen for all types of goods, including fashion, groceries and liquor, with more customers wanting their purchases right away.
+Click and collect has arisen in every industry, including fashion, groceries, and liquor, with more customers wanting their purchases right away.

-In a world where people purchase products online in an effort to avoid large crowds but want to receive their goods soon as possible, Click and Collect is an excellent option.
-It’s an alternative to express shipping and can sometimes provide a customer base with options based on personal preference.
+In a world where people purchase products online in an effort to avoid large crowds but want to receive their goods as soon as possible, Click and Collect is an excellent option for the eCommerce industry .
+It’s an alternative to express shipping and can often provide the customer base with options based on personal preference.

-In a report from Instagram, 90% of users follow at least one business account, 2with 83% of Australians stating they have discovered a new product while using the social media platform.3
+A report from Instagram showed that 90% of users follow at least one business account, with 83% of Australians stating they have discovered a new product while using the social media platform.14

-In 2020 alone, social shopping strategy has rapidly increased in popularity with partnerships between Shopify and TikTok, Snapchat expanding their Native Stores for brand offerings and Facebook launching Shops for Facebook and Instagram.
+In 2020 alone, the social shopping strategy rapidly increased in popularity with partnerships between Shopify and TikTok, Snapchat expanding their Native Stores for brand offerings, and Facebook launching Shops for Facebook and Instagram.

-Looking ahead to 2021 and beyond, social commerce will become an even more integral part of the eCommerce experience for advertisers and shoppers alike.
+Looking ahead to 2022 and beyond, social commerce will become an even more integral part of the eCommerce experience for advertisers and shoppers in Australia.

 How Fast is eCommerce Growing in Australia?

-Revenue in the eCommerce market is projected to reach AU$39 billion in 2021.13
+Revenue in the eCommerce market is projected to reach AU$55.8 billion in 2022.6

-- The market's largest segment is Fashion, with a projected market volume of AU$10bil in 2021.
-13
+- The eCommerce market's largest segment is Fashion, with revenue projected to grow to AU$14.3 billion in 2022.12

-Online shopping provides an unparalleled alternative to competitive pricing and national border restrictions.
-40% of consumers worldwide report that they are more comfortable with digital technology than before the pandemic.
-The eCommerce industry revenue in Australia is expected to rise to $39 billion at an annualised 13.6% over the next five years including an expected sales increase of 6.3% in the current year.
-13
+Online shopping provides unparalleled access to competitive pricing and geographical locations.
+These advantages have seen 40% of consumers worldwide report that they are more comfortable with digital technology than before the pandemic.16

 Outlook On eCommerce Growth - What’s Next?